woocommerce/woocommerce/docs/theme-development/classic-theme-developer-handbook.md

 ---

-**Note:** this document is geared toward the development of classic themes.
-For the recommended modern approach, visit [Develop Your First Low-Code Block Theme](https://learn.wordpress.org/course/develop-your-first-low-code-block-theme/) to learn about block theme development, and explore the [Create Block Theme plugin](https://wordpress.org/plugins/create-block-theme/) tool when you're ready to create a new theme.
+**Note:** this doc is heared toward the development of classic themes.
+Visit [Develop Your First Low-Code Block Theme](https://learn.wordpress.org/course/develop-your-first-low-code-block-theme/) to learn about block theme development, and explore the [Create Block Theme plugin](https://wordpress.org/plugins/create-block-theme/) tool when you're ready to create a new theme.

 ---